Understanding the Domain and Range of a Hyperbola

 Determining the Domain and Range

 Now, let's address the primary focus of this article: finding the domain and range of a hyperbola.
-The domain represents all possible x-values, and the range represents all possible y-values.
+Consider this: the domain represents all possible x-values, and the range represents all possible y-values.
 Understanding the equation's structure is key to determining these values.

 Domain of a Horizontal Hyperbola:

 For a horizontal hyperbola, the x-values extend infinitely in both directions, limited only by the asymptotes.
-Therefore, the domain is:
+Because of this, the domain is:

 (-∞, ∞)